theislab/ncem/README.rst

 Features
 --------
-ncem_ is a model rpository ina a single python package for the manuscript *Fischer, D. S., Schaar, A. C. and Theis, F. Learning cell communication from spatial graphs of cells.
+ncem_ is a model repository in a single python package for the manuscript *Fischer, D. S., Schaar, A. C. and Theis, F. Learning cell communication from spatial graphs of cells.
 2021.* (preprint_)